 The healthcare industry in the United States has experienced a trend toward cost containment as government and private payers seek to control healthcare costs by paying service providers lower rates.
 While we believe that hospitals will be able to obtain coverage for procedures using our products, the level of payment available to them for such procedures may change over time.
 State and federal healthcare programs, such as Medicare and Medicaid, closely regulate provider payment levels and have sought to contain, and sometimes reduce, payment levels.
 Private payers frequently follow government payment policies and are likewise interested in controlling increases in the cost of medical care.
-In addition, some payers are adopting pay-for-performance programs that differentiate payments to healthcare providers based on the achievement of documented quality-of-care metrics, cost efficiencies, or patient outcomes.
-These programs are intended to provide incentives to providers to deliver the same or better results while consuming fewer resources.
+In addition, some payers are adopting pay-for-performance programs that differentiate payments to healthcare programs are intended to provide incentives to providers to deliver the same or better results while consuming fewer resources.
 As a result of these programs, and related payer efforts to reduce payment levels, hospitals and other providers are seeking ways to reduce their costs, including the amounts they pay to medical device manufacturers.
 We may not be able to sell our implants profitably if third-party payers deny or discontinue coverage or reduce their levels of payment below that which we project, or if our production costs increase at a greater rate than payment levels.
 Adverse changes in payment rates by payers to hospitals could adversely impact our ability to market and sell our products and negatively affect our financial performance.